PathoGenOmics-Lab/pathotypr/readme.md

 - ⚡ **split-fastq**: Perform ultra-fast, alignment-free genotyping of SNPs, MNVs, and both small and large structural variants (Indels/SVs) directly from raw FASTQ reads.

+- 🔎 **match**: Quickly find the best-matching reference genome for your raw sequencing reads from a collection of references in a multi-FASTA file.

 ## Key Features
 - **Dynamic Variant Detection**: The `classify` and `split-fastq` modules can detect SNPs, MNVs, and Indels (including large SVs) using a flexible marker format.

-- **High-Speed & Alignment-Free**: The `split-fastq` engine genotypes variants directly from raw reads, bypassing the need for computationally expensive alignment.
+- **High-Speed & Alignment-Free**: The `split-fastq` and `match` engines operate directly on raw reads, bypassing the need for computationally expensive alignment.

-- **Flexible Input**: Process samples individually, in batches from the command line, or using a convenient sample list file.
+- **Flexible Input**: Process samples individually, in batches from the command line, or using a convenient sample list file (TSV format).

 - **Efficient & Parallel**: Optimized for performance using Rayon to leverage all available CPU cores by default.